mor1/g54ccs-labs/02-python/README.md

 ```

 _Dictionaries_ known as _maps_ associate _values_ with _keys_.
 That
-is, you insert a value associate with a key, and you can then
+is, you insert a value associated with a key, and you can then
 subsequently get the value back out if you have the right key.
 (By
 analogy with a dictionary where, if you know the word, you can
 retrieve the associated definition.)